CRC-32 Checksum Calculator

 What is CRC-8?

-CRC-8 uses the polynomial 0x07 (represented as x⁸ + x² + x + 1) and produces an 8-bit (1-byte) checksum, shown as a 2-character hex string.
-Its compact output makes it the preferred choice for embedded systems, low-bandwidth sensors, and peripheral buses where adding even two bytes of overhead matters.
+CRC-8 produces an 8-bit (1-byte) checksum, shown as a 2-character hex string.
+Its compact output makes it the preferred choice for embedded systems, low-bandwidth sensors, and peripheral buses where even a single extra byte of overhead matters.
+Several CRC-8 variants exist, each standardised for a specific protocol, differing in polynomial, initial value, and whether input bits are reflected before processing.

 What does CRC-8 detect?